nileshndethe/best-repo-ever/README.md

 This is test first commit.

-This is merge conflcts test. will get merge conflcts now.
+This will get merge conflcts now.